Nogokpo: History

 A misunderstanding with the town folks of Agbozume compelled Saba to move to Nogokpo which was then his farmstead.

-The first priestess of the deity was Saba’s younger sister Ladzeshie as Saba himself was a mercenary and was always away from home participating in intertribal wars.
+The first priestess of the deity was Saba’s younger sister Minawo Ladzeshie as Saba himself was a mercenary and was always away from home participating in intertribal wars.

 Etymology

 Nogokpo: Ewe language — E: nor : ge : kpo: a ?

 Will you live here peacefully or crime free?

-That was the question he asked anyone who asked to live near him in his new location.
-This is a warning in reference to his god not tolerating vice.
+That was the question he (Saba) asked anyone who asked to live near him in his new location.
+This is a warning in reference to his god not tolerating violence.